Fact-checked

 • Constipation.

-To eliminate unpleasant symptoms, you should stop taking the drug and conduct symptomatic therapy.
-If the side effects do not go away within 30 minutes, then you should seek medical help, as this indicates the progression of intoxication.
+To eliminate unpleasant symptoms, stop taking the drug and conduct symptomatic therapy.
+If the side effects do not go away within 30 minutes, you should seek medical help, as this indicates that intoxication is progressing.

 Overdose

 Abuse of the universal sorbent, like any other drug, can cause the development of unpleasant symptoms.
-An overdose of activated charcoal is of two types:
+There are two types of activated carbon overdose:

-1. Acute - a large number of tablets are taken at a time.
-Most often this happens when the patient takes the drug without calculating its dosage based on its own weight.
+1. Acute – a large number of tablets taken at once.
+Most often, this occurs when the patient takes the drug without calculating its dosage based on his own weight.

-2. Chronic is the daily use of the drug for a long period of time.
-This problem is most often encountered by people who use the sorbent for "prophylactic" purposes or in an attempt to lose weight.
+2. Chronic – this is daily use of the drug over a long period of time.
+This problem is most often encountered by people using the sorbent for “preventive” purposes or in attempts to lose excess weight.

-• Dysbacteriosis due to the removal of beneficial enzymes from the body.
-Food begins to ferment in the digestive tract, releasing a large amount of gas.
-This is manifested by flatulence and diarrhea.
+• Dysbacteriosis due to the removal of useful enzymes from the body.
+Food begins to ferment in the gastrointestinal tract, releasing a large amount of gas.
+This manifests itself as flatulence and diarrhea.

-• Decreased general immunity - a person is faced with frequent severe infectious diseases.
+• Decreased general immunity – a person faces frequent severe infectious diseases.

-• Diseases of the cardiovascular system - develop due to the leaching of beneficial trace elements from the body.
-Against this background, there is tachycardia, pain in the heart and general weakness.
+• Cardiovascular diseases – develop due to the leaching of useful microelements from the body.
+Against this background, tachycardia, heart pain and general weakness occur.

-Also, an overdose is characterized by persistent diarrhea, nausea and vomiting, headaches, general weakness, black stool staining.
-But since activated charcoal is not absorbed into the systemic circulation, symptomatic therapy should be carried out to eliminate signs of an overdose:
+Also characteristic of overdose are persistent diarrhea, nausea and vomiting, headaches, general weakness, and black stool.
+But since activated carbon is not absorbed into the systemic bloodstream, symptomatic therapy should be carried out to eliminate signs of overdose:

 • Gastric lavage with clean water.